ratchetcat/commander/README.txt

 == DESCRIPTION:

-Commander is intended to simplify the execution and capture of output from system commands -- it essentially works as a bridge between the open4 gem and a logging facility, with some convenience methods thrown in.
+Commander combines the execution of system commands and logging.

 == FEATURES/PROBLEMS: